Ted McGinley

-Ted McGinley (born May 30, 1958) is an American actor.
-He is known for his roles as Jefferson D'Arcy on the television sitcom Married... with Children and as Charley Shanowski on the ABC sitcom Hope & Faith.
+Theodore Martin McGinley (born May 30, 1958) is an American actor.
+He is known for his roles as Jefferson D'Arcy on the television sitcom Married... with Children, Charley Shanowski on the ABC sitcom Hope & Faith, and Derek on the Apple TV+ comedy drama series Shrinking.
 He was a late regular on Happy Days, Dynasty and The Love Boat and is known for playing the villainous role of Stan Gable in the film Revenge of the Nerds and several made-for-television sequels.

 Early life

-McGinley grew up in Newport Beach, California.
+McGinley was born and raised in Newport Beach, California.
 His paternal grandfather was an Irish immigrant.
-At Newport Harbor High School, he focused on athletics and swimming and was a star player on the water polo team.
-He also worked as a lifeguard at the beach during summers.
-After graduation, McGinley attended USC on a water polo scholarship, majoring in urban planning and real estate.

-At USC, McGinley was captain and two-time MVP of the water polo team as well as a member of the Sigma Chi fraternity.
-However, in his sophomore year, following recommendation from his girlfriend, McGinley began modeling as a way to break into the acting scene.
-With his scholarship not renewed, he left USC and moved to New York in 1979.
+He played on the water polo team at Newport Harbor High School.
+McGinley attended the University of Southern California, but after pursuing work as a model, dropped out and moved to New York in 1979.